hanoipho997/Simulating-neutrino-oscillations-on-a-superconducting-qutrit/README.md

 # Simulating neutrino oscillations on a superconducting qutrit
 Notebooks and data of the manuscript titled "Simulating neutrino oscillations on a superconducting qutrit"
 - Cite as: https://doi.org/10.48550/arXiv.2212.14170
+- The notebooks were run on the IBM quantum computer codename 'imbq_jakarta'
 ## Qutrit tuning and neutrino oscillation simulation notebooks
 Notebooks are in Simulating_neutrino_oscillation_superconducting_qutrit_data folder.
 ### Qutrit tuning: